Public Education / Public Information

-The St. Lucie County Fire District offers Public Education to the community free of charge.
-The primary goal of this program is directed at increasing knowledge of fire and injury prevention to all ages within our community, with the intent to decrease injury and death.
-This program will evolve in response to traumatic injury and fatality rates within our community.
+The St. Lucie County Fire District offers public education and public relation demos free of charge.
+The primary goal of these programs is directed at increasing knowledge of fire and injury prevention with the intent to decrease injury and death.
+The programs are developed based on current emergency response trends.

-Injury/fire prevention and safety education will be delivered within the school classroom and in other public arenas.
-There are several community agencies partnering together to accomplish this mutual goal here in St. Lucie County.
+Injury/fire prevention and education will be delivered within the school classroom and in other public arenas.
+SLCFD collaborates with several community agencies to accomplish the mutual goal of a safer community.